sqlballs/MicrosoftFabricPre-Con/README.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://raw.githubusercontent.com/microsoft/sqlworkshops/master/graphics/textbubble.png"> <h2>About this Workshop</h2>

-Welcome to this Microsoft solutions workshop on *<TODO: Enter workshop name>*.
-In this workshop, you'll learn <TODO: Describe what the students will learn>
+Welcome to this Microsoft solutions workshop on Microsoft Fabric for the Data Professional.
+Microsoft Fabric is an end-to-end analytics solution with full-service capabilities including data movement, data lakes, data engineering, data integration, data science, real-time analytics, and business intelligence—all backed by a shared platform providing robust data security, governance, and compliance.

+In this workshop, you'll learn what the Microsoft Fabric platform is, the various services and components it contains, how to create, use and manage a deployment, from the point of view of the data professional.

-The focus of this workshop is to understand <TODO: Describe the workshop's primay focus in one sentence>
+The focus of this workshop is to understand how to use Microsoft Fabric in a solution, focusing on the data aspects of the platform.

-You'll start by <TODO: Describe what the flow of the workshop will be>, with a focus on how to extrapolate what you have learned to create other solutions for your organization.
+You'll start with an introduction to Microsoft Fabric, move on to understanding Workspaces, user security, and data governance.
+From there you'll learn about the Data Lakehouse, and then understand the developer and user experience of Microsoft Fabric.
+You'll end with a section on the DevOps of a Microsoft Fabric solution, with a focus on how to extrapolate what you have learned to create other solutions for your organization.

 This [github README.MD file](https://lab.github.com/githubtraining/introduction-to-github) explains how the workshop is laid out, what you will learn, and the technologies you will use in this solution.
 To download this Lab to your local computer, click the **Clone or Download** button you see at the top right side of this page.
 [More about that process is here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).